Marketing tools are enabling businesses to become more productive and creative.

 A business can choose to create its own workflow, specifically to reflect their processes or choose among thousands of online templates that have been created and shared by other Zapier users.

-Businesses that look to capitalise on their current and potentially growing audience will find these tools essential to the process.
-When used properly, the kind of information these tools can provide will become essential to the marketing and everyday efforts of any business.
+Businesses that look to capitalise on their current and potentially growing audience will find these tools essential to the inbound marketing process.
+When used properly, the kind of information these tools can provide will become essential to the marketing plan and everyday efforts of any business.